-Revised 05-21/L. Ford
+Revised 09-21/L. Ford

 ☐ Communicate effectively, in oral and written forms, taking into consideration audience and purpose. ☐ Apply principles and methods of scientific inquiry and quantitative reasoning appropriate to their discipline. ☐ Use information, critical thinking, and the creative process to solve problems and reach conclusions. ☐ Use technology appropriate to their discipline. ☐ Describe the ways in which social, economic, or environmental sustainability depends on their own and the collective contributions of a diversity of ideas and people.

-Program Learning Outcomes

-Complete this section for program-specific courses (e.g. those that share the same 4 letter designation as the academic program or satisfy requirements in related programs).
+Program Learning Outcomes Complete this section for program-specific courses (e.g. those that share the same 4 letter designation as the academic program or satisfy requirements in related programs).
 List the academic program(s) here and note which Student Learning Outcomes align to specific Programmatic Learning Outcomes.
 Please see the MCS Instructions for more details.

-Specify the Academic Program

-Creative Writing-Screenwriting A.A.; Creative Writing-Screenwriting Certificate
+Specify the Academic Program Creative Writing-Screenwriting A.A. and Creative Writing-Screenwriting Certificate PLO #1.

-PLO #1.
 Use literary scholarship to identify the conventions of the major creative genres - poetry, fiction, creative nonfiction, drama, and screenwriting (maps to ILO #3 - critical thinking).
 SLO #1 - Analyze feature-length screenplays and films and apply what they have learned to their own writing.
 PLO #2.
 Describe and evaluate their creative processes and writing (maps to ILO #3 critical thinking).
 SLO #4 - Critique and revise work.
 PLO #3.
 Produce creative writing portfolios (Maps to ILO #1 - effective communication).
-SLO #3 Outline, write, and revise the first act of an original feature-length script, and SLO #5 Format script correctly using specialized software.

-SUNY General Education Outcomes

-If this course assesses a SUNY GEN ED Outcome, check all that apply and indicate which course outcome(s) address each checked item:

-☑ CRITICAL THINKING - Students will:

-- a. identify, analyze, and evaluate arguments as they occur in their own or others' work; and - b. develop well-reasoned arguments.

-SLO #1 Analyze feature-length screenplays and films and apply what they've learned to their own writing.

-☑ INFORMATION MANAGEMENT - Students will:

-- a. perform the basic operations of personal computer use; - b. understand and use basic research techniques; and - c. locate, evaluate and synthesize information from a variety of sources.

-SLO #6 - Format script correctly using specialized software.

-☑ GENERAL EDUCATION CATEGORY - Area(s): The Arts

-For courses that are approved to meet one (or more) of the ten SUNY General Education categories, indicate which category the course fulfills, and which outcome(s) are aligned with the SUNY outcomes for that category:
+SLO #3 - Outline, write, and revise, a complete, original feature-length screenplay; and SLO #5 - Format script correctly using specialized software.
+SUNY General Education Outcomes If this course assesses a SUNY GEN ED Outcome, check all that apply and indicate which course outcome(s) address each checked item: ☑ CRITICAL THINKING - Students will: a. identify, analyze, and evaluate arguments as they occur in their own or others' work; and b. develop well-reasoned arguments.
+SLO #1 Analyze feature-length screenplays and films and apply what they have learned to their own writing ☑ INFORMATION MANAGEMENT - Students will: a. perform the basic operations of personal computer use; b. understand and use basic research techniques; and c. locate, evaluate and synthesize information from a variety of sources.
+SLO #5 - Format script correctly using specialized software. □ GENERAL EDUCATION CATEGORY - Area(s): For courses that are approved to meet one (or more) of the ten SUNY General Education categories, indicate which category the course fulfills, and which outcome(s) are aligned with the SUNY outcomes for that category: ☐ This course does not address any of the above Tompkins Cortland ILOs, PLOs, or SUNY General Education

-SUNY Gen Ed Outcome for The Arts: Students will demonstrate an understanding of at least one principal form of artistic expression and the creative process inherent therein.

-All of the SLOs for ENGL 200 align with this SUNY Gen Ed for the Arts outcome.

-☐ This course does not address any of the above Tompkins Cortland ILOs, PLOs, or SUNY General Education Outcomes.
+Outcomes.